Whyzanet/WhyzaGC/README.md

 At the top of the ino file are the variables that will need changing for your specific environment.

-Input is via 5 button combinations.
+Input is via 5 featherwing button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and renable Wifi.

 HTTP diagnostic data is available via the ESP8266/ESP32 IP address on port 80.
 Huzzah IP address is shown via Button A display.